 Feeling undervalued?
 It might seem daunting, but try having an open conversation with your manager.
 It may be that they aren’t aware of how you feel and speaking honestly could lead to some immediate changes being made.

 Ask about progression opportunities or the potential for funding support for new qualification or an apprenticeship – make your job work for you and upskill yourself while you’re there.
 Having clear objectives and activities to complete may also provide a renewed sense of purpose and direction and could be a quick win.

 Stress can be difficult to deal with.
 Try to find the source and address it straight away.
 Your employer may consider flexible working or allow you some time to work from home.
 If there’s one available, engage with your employee assistance programme, or even consider a visit to your GP.

 Some counselling could help if your stress feels overwhelming and you might learn strategies to help change your thinking and increase your ability to cope.

 Try recognising the smaller positives and focusing on your breathing, and try to get some fresh air every day.
 Keep an eye on your diet as well and try your best to get a decent amount of sleep.
 Planning things to look forward to is another thing which can help you feel more motivated.

 If you feel you’re ready for the next step but there isn’t any room to accommodate this, is there a different role or project you could take on instead?
 If a lack of qualifications is preventing you from getting where you want to be, explore the opportunity to learn while you earn.
-A Distance Learning degree or part-time Masters in the evening would mean you don’t have to quit your job but can still be actively working towards the next step up the career ladder.
+A Distance Learning degree or part-time Master's degree would mean you don’t have to quit your job but can still be actively working towards the next step up the career ladder.